pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 Business facing critique tests often involve testing or showcasing completed features to get feedback for changes.

-Nonfunctional acceptance tests test things that are not "features", instead things like capacity, security, load, performance, etc.

 Test doubles are parts of tests that simulate some real part of the application.
 They are
 - Dummies